Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-GitLab.md

 - **Time Offset**: This should be set to 0, but if you find that changes are not being synced, try increasing the value to tell the plugin to offset timestamps
 - **Auto-Map Users**: Set to Yes to map users one-to-one by checking first and last names.
 Set to no if you would like to map users manually.
 Please note that duplicate names in the external system will be ignored.
 - **On-Premise URL**: For on-premise GitLab installations only, please enter the name of your server (e.g. <http://myserver>), if left blank, the data synchronization will assume you are using the cloud URL for GitLab (<https://www.gitlab.com>)
+- **Artifact Selection**: Enter the names of artifacts you wish to sync to and from GitLab as a comma separated list.
+The options are `issues`, `mergerequests`, and `milestones` (Typed as shown here).
+If this is left blank, issues and milestones are synced.
+Milestones cannot be synced alone - they must be paired with issues and/or merge requests.

 Click the "Save" button.